MicrosoftDocs/quantum-docs/articles/provider-ionq.md

  }
  ```

-and pass the optional parameters when you submit the job:
+Then pass the optional parameters when you submit the job:

 ```python
 job = MyTarget.submit(MyProgram, "Experiment with noise model simulation", shots = 10, input_params = option_params)